-When designing demonstrations and displays, note that the following devices require pre-approval by McCormick Place and the Chicago Fire Department (CFD):
+When designing demonstrations and displays, note that the following devices require preapproval by McCormick Place and the Chicago Fire Department (CFD):

-- ➤ Lasers, open flames (including candles)
+- Lasers, open flames (including candles)

-- Smoke-producing devices
+- o Smoke-producing devices

 - Indoor Pyrotechnics have special permitting procedures through the City of Chicago Fire Prevention Bureau.
 Contact the McCormick Place Fire Safety Manager.

-- > Heating appliances
+- o Heating appliances

-- > Welding, brazing or cutting equipment
+- o Welding, brazing or cutting equipment

-- Radioactive materials
+- o Radioactive materials

-- Compressed gas or compressed liquid cylinders if applicable used in the booth must be securely anchored to prevent toppling - > Gasoline, kerosene or other flammable, toxic liquid, solid or gas - A limited supply of these fuels may be stored in the demonstration device but cannot be stored overnight. - All fuel transfers must use safety cans. - When displaying a flammable or combustible labeled product, the display container shall be empty.
+- Compressed gas or compressed liquid cylinders if applicable used in the booth must be securely anchored to prevent toppling

+- o Gasoline, kerosene or other flammable, toxic liquid, solid or gas

+- A limited supply of these fuels may be stored in the demonstration device, but cannot be stored overnight. - All fuel transfers must use safety cans. - When displaying a flammable or combustible labeled product, the display container shall be empty.
 Up to two aerosol cans may be used for demonstration purposes only.